recovery-flow/organization-storage/docs/web/docs/EmployeeUpdateData.md

 ### NewEmployeeUpdateData

-`func NewEmployeeUpdateData(type_ string, attributes EmployeeUpdateDataAttributes, ) *EmployeeUpdateData`
+`func NewEmployeeUpdateData(id string, type_ string, attributes EmployeeUpdateDataAttributes, ) *EmployeeUpdateData`

 NewEmployeeUpdateData instantiates a new EmployeeUpdateData object This constructor will assign default values to properties that have it defined,